, Back to Journal

 HereAfter AI

-What it does well: The interview-driven audio recording approach is accessible and the conversational format can feel personal and warm.
-For families who recorded a loved one before the product declined, those recordings may still hold value.
+What it did well: The interview-driven audio format was accessible and the conversational output could feel personal.
+For families who recorded a loved one during the product's active years, those recordings may carry real value.

 Vivlore

-What it does well: Vivlore is live, working, and free to start.
-A Life Moment page created today can be added to for years.
-Because pages are public and shareable, a tribute to a grandparent can be found by family members who were not involved in creating it.
-Collaboration means the story does not depend on one person to carry it.
-And the platform covers all of life's meaningful moments, not just the final chapter.
+What it does well: Vivlore is live and working today.
+A tribute created now can be added to for years.
+Public, shareable pages mean a tribute to a grandparent can be found by family members who were not involved in creating it.
+Collaboration means the story does not depend on one person.
+The platform covers any meaningful occasion, not just the final chapter of a life.

-Where it falls short: Vivlore is younger than the other platforms in this comparison.
-The AI conversation feature that StoryFile pioneered is on the Vivlore roadmap, but it is not yet built.
-If an interactive AI version of a person is the specific thing you are looking for, Vivlore cannot offer that today.
+Where it falls short: Vivlore is newer than either platform in this comparison.
+The AI conversation feature that StoryFile pioneered is on the roadmap but not yet built.
+If interactive AI is the specific thing you need, that is not available today.

-AI-powered life story technology attracted significant investment and attention over the past few years.
-Some of those products delivered.
-Others raised expectations they could not meet, stalled on waitlists, or faded without delivering on their promise.
+AI-powered life story technology attracted real investment and attention over the past few years.
+Some of it delivered.
+A significant amount of it did not, ending in waitlists, bankruptcy, or quietly abandoned apps.

-The quieter, less glamorous insight is that what most families actually need is not an AI simulation.
+The quieter insight is that what most families actually need is not an AI simulation.
 They need a place to collect the photos, the stories, the voices, and the memories that already exist, somewhere those things will not be lost, can be shared, and will still be there in ten years.

 Which Should You Choose?

 The best time to preserve a story is before it starts to fade.
-The second best time is right now.
+That remains true regardless of which platform gets there first.

-Create a free Life Moment today.
+Create a free tribute today.
 Start at vivlore.com.

-Vivlore offers free Life Moment pages for any occasion, plus paid biographies starting at £5.99/month.
+Vivlore offers free tribute pages for any occasion, plus paid biographies starting at £5.99/month.
 See how others are telling their stories at vivlore.com.

 Don’t let their story go untold